dldevinc/paper-forms/README.md

     name = forms.CharField()
     age = forms.IntegerField()
 ```

-Yeap.
-No mixins, no base classes.
+No mixins.
+No third-party classes.
 Just a simple Django form.

-Now, let’s render our form:
+Now, let’s render our form by using the `{% field %}` template tag:
 ```html
 {% load paper_forms %}